 Other coats offer functions such as pockets, hoods, and leg sleeves for your dog, so ensure that you review all the options before committing to buying a coat for your beloved pup.

-Get Them Used To Wearing Their Coat
+Get Them Used To Wear Their Coat

 If your dog needs a coat, then you should help them to get used to wearing it.
 Try putting it on your pup for a short period each day, and let them wear it around the house.